bigbansal/conversation-ai/README.md

 ## Description
 A short description of the project.

+##Prerequisites
+- Docker
+- Docker Compose
+- Note: The ollama-service Docker container requires the llama3.2 or deepseek models to be installed manually.
+Without these models, the service will not connect to Ollama.

 ### Features
 - **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.6+.
 - **Uvicorn**: A lightning-fast ASGI server implementation, using `uvloop` and `httptools`.
 - **LangChain**: A framework for developing applications powered by language models.
-- **Ollama Llama3.1**: Integration with the Ollama Llama3.1 model for text generation.
+- **Ollama**: Integration with the Ollama model for text generation.
 - **Docker**: Containerized environment for consistent development and deployment.
 - **GitHub Actions**: CI/CD pipeline for automated testing and linting.
 - **Environment Configuration**: Separate environment configurations for development, UAT, and production.